Get Discounts with our Digital Tourist Discount Pass

 Choose Between Essential & Complete Plan

 Currently, most digital nomads and remote workers fly under the radar.
-The government is aware that the legal system hasn’t yet caught up with this growing trend.
-But that could change at any time.
+The government is aware that the legal system hasn’t yet caught up with this growing lifestyle trend.

 If you choose this lifestyle, do your homework — don’t rely on hearsay or influencer advice.
 Use the correct visa, don’t work with Indonesian clients, and don’t get paid locally.